• Study

 Regions of interest (ROIs)

-• Subcortical structures labeled with atlas-based segmentation (Bruce Fischl et al. 2002)
+• Subcortical structures labeled with atlas-based segmentation (Fischl et al., 2002)

 Methods